prisma-collective/docs/docs/processes/Developmental Regenerative Evaluation/g. Five Spheres of Evaluation.md

 ## **Practical Applications: The Accra ALJ Example**

-During the Accra [[Action-learning journeys|action-learning journey]], the Five Spheres were used as a lens for evaluation:
+During the Accra [[action-learning journeys|action-learning journey]], the Five Spheres were used as a lens for evaluation:

 1. **Ecological Sphere:** Mangrove restoration metrics tracked through IoT sensors revealed improvements in biodiversity and carbon sequestration.